BigJoe17/BigJoe17/README.md

 - **News Aggregator App:** Built a mobile app using Flutter that aggregates news from various sources.
 - **E-commerce Website:** Developed a full-stack e-commerce website using MERN stack.
 - **AI Chatbot:** Created an AI chatbot using TensorFlow for natural language processing.
+- **Joom:**: A video conferencing app like Zoom
+- **AI interview agent:** Built an Ai Interview agent that help candidates and software Engineer prepare for coding interview with an AI agent.

 ##  💻 Tech Stacks
   ![Flutter](https://img.shields.io/badge/Flutter-%2302569B.svg?style=for-the-badge&logo=Flutter&logoColor=white)